ExtremeFLOW/neko/README.md

 ## Building the project
 To build the project you will need: A Fortran compiler supporting the Fortran-08 standard, a working MPI installation and BLAS/lapack.
 We use automake to build the project.
-These instructions should work in general, but as the project is quickly devloping things might change.
+These instructions should work in general, but as the project is quickly developing, things might change.

 ```bash
 cd neko